LinkedInLearning/continuous-integration-tools-4490242/ch3_cloud_service_providers/03_01_aws_codepipeline_codebuild/README.md

 - [CodeBuild](https://aws.amazon.com/codebuild) provides an on-demand build service that can be used with CodePipeline to implement the steps needed to build, deliver, and deploy code.

 ## Recommended Resources
-- [DevOps with AWS](https://www.linkedin.com/learning/devops-with-aws): Covers AWS automation services including CodeBuild and CodePipeline.
+- [DevOps with AWS on LinkedIn Learning](https://www.linkedin.com/learning/devops-with-aws): Covers AWS automation services including CodeBuild and CodePipeline.

 ## Prerequisites
 Having the following items in place before starting this lab will help you have a smooth experience.